nkuehnle/nkuehnle.github.io/_pages/about.md

 In my research I make use of both classic molecular biology approaches and high-throughput, genome-wide technologies.
 As a PhD student I had the pleasure to receive formal, deep training in several other topics, including: statistics, machine learning, and business management from excellent instructors within NU's computer science, biostatistics, and management programs.

 Thus, research background is highly multi-disciplinary.
 I've published in the fields of metagenomics/metaviromics, cell death, and virology.
 As an undergraduate, I even briefly studied as a double major in physics and completed a short applied research project related to optics and fluid-structure interactions!
+I have a strong interest in machine learning, though I'm just as comfortable relying on traditional statistical and logical inferences -- whatever tools suit the task best.

 For more details on my work, particularly as it relates to data science, see my [Resume](nkuehnle.github.io/cv/) or [Portfolio](nkuehnle.github.io/portfolio/)!